Start a Center

 - Regional Representative communicates with nearest centers to proposed location.

-- If a “yes”, then A/G District Superintendent is informed by ATC USA of new center potential by letter.
-Based on the Regional Representative’s recommendation to proceed, are there any compelling reasons not to proceed forward?
+- If the recommendation is favorable, then A/G District Superintendent is informed by ATC of new center potential by letter, asking if there are compelling reasons ATC should not move forward.

 Step 4: Application